subhasish9ghosh5/-Boston-Housing-Data-Analysis/README.md

 # NumPy Operations
 Performing NumPy operations on the 'AGE' column:
 -

 Compute mean and standard deviation.

 Normalize the array.

 Conclusion
 The EDA reveals important insights:
 -
 Price Distribution: Housing prices exhibit a right-skewed pattern.

 Correlation Analysis:
 -
 Features like number of rooms and percentage of lower status population show strong correlations with housing prices.
-Outliers
--
-Careful handling of outliers is necessary.

 Geographical Trends:
 -
 Exploring housing prices across different areas may reveal localized patterns.

 Data Quality:
 -
 Ensuring data reliability and accuracy is essential.